PART 1: Designing a Rural Connectivity Hub Model

 Youth and women: Both youth and women are key potential beneficiaries of the connectivity hubs; however, they remain excluded due to cultural norms and other factors.
 Hubs need to be designed in a way that drives their accessibility to both women and youth.
 This can be achieved through leveraging human-centered design methods.
 Furthermore, youth livelihoods can be promoted through the provision of jobs within the hubs, while female-friendly spaces within the hub can overcome some of the access barriers for women.

 Centralized aggregation: To attract institutional customers (who want to reach farmers/rural residents), it is ideal to have hubs locally run, as a business, with central aggregation functions.
-These centers can provide standard design of hub (both hard and soft) and be a central point of contact for the customers who want to use hubs as channel of reaching farmers/rural residents.
+These centers can provide a standard design of hub (both hard and soft) and be a central point of contact for the customers who want to use hubs as a channel of reaching farmers/rural residents.

-Transparency and information: There is a need for provision of information to farmers to encourage informed decision making and also remove, any information asymmetry that may be leading to reduces profitability of their business e.g. pricing information.
+Transparency and information: There is a need for the provision of information to farmers to encourage informed decision making and also remove, any information asymmetry that may be leading to reduces the profitability of their business e.g. pricing information.

 SUMMARY AND CONCLUSIONS

-Rural connectivity indeed poses a shared challenge for agri-businesses, rural enterprises, cooperatives and other aggregators, as well as farmers themselves.
+Rural connectivity indeed poses a shared challenge for agri-businesses, rural enterprises, cooperatives, and other aggregators, as well as farmers themselves.
 By bringing together a set of motivated stakeholders from a wide range of agriculture enterprise objectives, a number of practical solutions and potential partnerships came out.

 These opportunities share a common set of requirements.
 For rural connectivity solution to be viable it must be based on: